-Exposure to interest rate risk on the Scheme's commercial bill facility is limited as the variable interest rate of the facility is fixed up to December 2023.
+The Scheme is exposed to interest rate risk on the commercial bill facility, which is currently subject to variable interest rates.
+The Scheme has historically managed its interest rate risk by utilising an interest rate swap derivative, however upon expiry on 13 December 2023, the derivative was not renewed.
 Any fair value movements in the Scheme's interest rate swap derivative as a result of underlying interest rate changes and other market factors are non-cash movements that do not impact the operations of the Scheme.